sericson0/TigerTango/README.md

 Thank you to **Michael Plaks** for all of your suggestions, feedback, and support in getting this project to a point where it can be a useful tool to DJs.

+Thank you **Eric Heleno** for your great suggestion on making the EQ buttons semiparametric and for giving your expert eye to the skin.
+And thank you in general for sharing your wealth of knowledge of sound with me.
+I hear the world differently because of you.

+Thank you **Janice Ng** for giving your expert UX developer eye.
+So many great observations packed into a couple hour session.
+And thank you for inspring us all with your commitment to your tango growth and art.

 Thank you **DJ Claudiu**, **Chris Tran** and everyone who has supported with user testing and providing feedback to this project.
 And thank you to

 Shout out to **Mira Gordin** for designing the tiger logo that I adopted to make the Tiger Tango logo.